 - Bug report: If you find a bug in the project you can report it with this template and the VinylDNS team will take a look at it.
 Please be as detailed as possible as it will help us recreate the bug and figure out what exactly is going on.
 If you are unsure whether what you found is a bug, we encourage you to first pop in our dev gitter, and we can help determine if what you’re seeing is unexpected behavior, and if it is we will direct to make the bug report.

 - Feature request: Use this template if you have something you wish to be added to the project.
 Please be detailed when describing why you are requesting the feature, what you want it to do, and alternative solutions you have considered.
-If the feature is a substantial change to VinylDNS, it may be better suited as an RFC, through our RFC process.

 - Maintenance request: This template is for suggesting upgrades to the existing code base.
 This could include code refactoring, new libraries, additional testing, among other things.
 Please be detailed when describing the reason for the maintenance, and what benefits will come out of it.
 Please describe the scope of the change, and what parts of the system will be impacted.